AusClimateService/NCRA_ExtratropicalHazardTeam/README.md

-# ACS Hazard Team on Drought and Changes in Aridity
+# ACS Hazard Team on Extratropical Storms

 ## Description
-GitHub repository for ACS Hazard Team on Drought and Changes in Aridity to store, track and develop code.
+GitHub repository for ACS Hazard Team on Extratropical Storms to store, track and develop code.

 ## Indices considered by the hazard team:
 - Proportion of observations influenced by a low